pusher/chatkit-swift/WORKING_WITH_THE_SDK.md

 Most dependencies will be used for all platforms that the SDK targets: iOS, macOS, tvOS, and watchOS.
 However, there are times when you only want a dependency to be included for certain platforms.

-The `beams-chatkit-swift` dependency is one such dependency.
+The `push-notifications-swift` dependency is one such dependency.
 We only want it to be included for iOS and macOS.

-Specifying this in the podspec is [simple enough](https://github.com/pusher/chatkit-swift/blob/3f6bd93a5939480a99b1811cf0a3764c323b5b4b/PusherChatkit.podspec#L15-L16).
+Specifying this in the podspec is [simple enough](https://github.com/pusher/chatkit-swift/blob/master/PusherChatkit.podspec#L15-L16).

 However, making this work with Carthage is a bit more involved.